 I prefer to keep such companies in my portfolio that generate cash from operations to take care of investments and debt servicing.

 D) Cumulative PAT vs. cumulative CFO:

-If we compare the cumulative PAT and CFO for last 10 years (2005-14), we realize that Ambika Cotton Mills Ltd has collected cash more than its profits.
+If we compare the cumulative PAT and CFO for the last 10 years (2005-14), we realize that Ambika Cotton Mills Ltd has collected cash more than its profits.
 It indicates that the company is able to collect its profits in cash and it is not stuck in receivables & inventory.
 It is a good sign for a healthy company.

-After analysis of financials of Ambika Cotton Mills Ltd for last 10 years (2005-14), we realize that it is growing at a healthy growth rate while maintaining good profitability margins.
+After analysis of financials of Ambika Cotton Mills Ltd for the last 10 years (2005-14), we realize that it is growing at a healthy growth rate while maintaining good profitability margins.
 ACML is able to increase its sale by capacity expansion without overly leveraging its balance sheet, as it has been using cash generating from operations to pay off its lenders.
 Company is in a comfortable debt-servicing situation, which is reflected by its healthy interest coverage ratio.

 Business Analysis of Ambika Cotton Mills Ltd

 I have used the 5 parameters highlighted by me in the article: How to do Business Analysis of a Company to analyze ACML’s business performance to determine whether it has a business advantage.